-At the end of this guidebook, you will find a number of Caregiver Fact Sheets that you need to review with your employee(s).
-These provide general health and safety information as well as information about your rights as a member of Inclusa.
+The Department of Health Services (DHS) requires that employees receive a certain amount of general training.
+At the end of this guidebook, you will find a number of SDS Employee Fact Sheets that you can review with your employee(s).
+These meet the basic requirements of DHS by providing general health and safety information as well as information about your rights as a member of Inclusa.

 More specific training might also be needed.
-For example, if you have diabetes, your employees need to know the signs of hypo- and hyper- glycaemia and how to respond if it occurs.
+For example, if you have diabetes, your employees need to know the signs of hypo- and hyper- glycaemia (low or high blood sugar) and how to respond if it occurs.
 If you use a mechanical lift for transfers, your personal care worker needs to know how to safely use that device.